 Spending a lot more for a drag and drop interface before you’ve even gotten your business off the concrete can be an anxiety-pumping way to kickstart your business.
 Wix can get your website and bring it online with a lot less financial sting.

 Overall, Shopify is a robust platform perfect for smaller ecommerce sites.
 It has been growing steadily since 2012.
 More people have been using Shopify steadily since it was introduced.
 Their revenue has also increased until it reached nearly four hundred million by 2020.
+Read this Shopify vs. Wix comparison to see what theye look like head-to-head.

 If you have dreams to scale your online store to greatness, BigCommerce might be the platform for you.
 It’s ideal for business-to-consumer ecommerce with extensive inventories.
 Pricing starts out very affordably, but advanced plans are also offered.